 - Then what will we say?
 There isn’t injustice with God is there?
 May it never be!

-- So then it’s not up to the men who desire, nor the men who run; but to God who has mercy.
+- So then it’s not up to the man desiring nor the man running, but to God having mercy.

-- So then He has mercy on who He desires, but He also hardens who He desires.
+- So then He has mercy on whom He desires and He hardens whom He desires.

 - Or doesn’t the potter have the authority over the clay, to make from the same lump one vessel for honor and another for dishonor?

-- What if God – desiring to demonstrate His wrath and to make His power known – bore in much patience the vessels of wrath *fit for destruction?
+- And what if God – desiring to demonstrate His wrath and to make His power known – bore in much patience the vessels of wrath *fit for destruction?

-- Just as in Hosea, He says: “I will call the men who aren’t my people, my people; and the woman who hasn’t been loved, the woman who has been loved.”(8)quotation/allusion to Hosea 2:23
+- Just as He also says in Hosea: “I will call the man who isn’t My people, My people; and the woman who hasn’t been ^loved, the woman who has been ^loved.”8quotation/allusion to Hosea 2:23

-- And: “it will be in the place where it was said, “you aren’t my people”, there they will be called sons of the living God.”
-(9)quotation/allusion to Hosea 1:10
+- And: “it will be in the place where it was said to them, “you aren’t My people”, there they will be called sons of the living God.”
+9quotation/allusion to Hosea 1:10

 - Isaiah also cries out concerning Israel: “Though the number of the sons of Israel might be as the sand of the sea, only the remnant will be saved.

-- And as it has been foretold to Isaiah: “Unless the Lord of hosts had left us descendants, we would’ve become like Sodom, and we would’ve been made like Gomorrah.”
-(11)quotation/allusion to Isaiah 1:9
+- And as Isaiah has foretold: “Unless the Lord of hosts had left us seed, we would’ve become like Sodom and we would’ve been made like Gomorrah.”
+11quotation/allusion to Isaiah 1:9

 - Then what will we say?
-That the gentiles which weren’t pursuing righteousness have attained righteousness?
-(The righteousness from faith)
+That the gentiles not pursuing righteousness attained righteousness?
+(And that righteousness is from faith)

-- But Israel pursuing a law of righteousness didn’t attain that law?
+- But Israel pursuing a law of righteousness didn’t attain to that law?

 - Why?
 Because it wasn’t from faith, but as from works, they stumbled at the stone of stumbling,

-- just as it is *written: “Behold, I placed a stone of stumbling in Zion, and a rock of offense.
-The man who believes on Him won’t be made ashamed.”
-(12)quotation/allusion to Isaiah 28:16
+- just as it is *written: “Behold, I place a stone of stumbling in Zion, and a rock of offense.
+And the man who believes on Him won’t be put to shame.”
+12quotation/allusion to Isaiah 28:16

 Next: Romans chapter 10